cortexica/intel-rrk-safety/README.md

 * Real-time video analysis with advanced algorithms and machine learning to ensure employees are wearing the correct PPE for their working environment
 * Parallel detection of PPE, Face, Person, and Body parts leveraging CPU, GPU and VPU processors
-* Powered by the latest ultra-low-power high-performance Intel Myriad X VPU (see Figure 6)
+* Powered by the latest ultra-low-power high-performance Intel Myriad X VPU (see Figures 6 and 7)
 * Single image mode
 * Real-time mode
 * Made for POCs